MeluCRT/MeluCRT/README.md

 # 🐱 Salutations 🐱
-Greetings, my name is Mélu, I'm a Web Design student at HEAJ and, among others : a cat enthusiast 🐱, tea enjoyer 🍵, certified weeb 🐱‍👤,  and I guess I draw sometimes too (but this isn't the account for that).
+Greetings, my name is Mélu, I'm a Web Design student at HEAJ and, among others : a cat enthusiast 🐱, tea enjoyer 🍵, certified weeb 🥷,  and I guess I draw sometimes too (but this isn't the account for that).

-This account is for my school stuff only; if you found my main account : no you didn't (but if you did, hope you like anime and...other stuff).
+This account is for my school and professional stuff only; if you found my main account : no you didn't (but if you did, hope you like anime and...other stuff).

 ---
 ## What I know